williamgilpin/howto/howto_github.md

 For smaller projects (like class projects), it isn't necessary to use pull requests---instead, you can [invite collaborators to a shared repository](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository), and everyone wil be able to make commits.

-Important: if you have a fork that you are using to complete the homeworks, please make sure that you don’t use your assignment fork to submit pull requests to my main repository.
+Important: if you have a fork that you are updating from a main---such as a fork of a class repository that you are using to complete homeworks--make sure that you don’t use your assignment fork to submit pull requests to my main repository.
 Since your versions of the assignments will override mine, it could lead to weird merge conflicts.
 If you fork a single version of an active repo (like a class repo), periodically [`git pull`](https://git-scm.com/docs/git-pull) to get any changes.
 Just double check to make sure that to `git stash` any changes you've made locally (like assignments)

 ### Link your local machine to GitHub account via SSH {#ssh}